agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 ## Interview with Paul Jiganti

 Paul Jiganti is managing director for the market structure at TDAmeritrade.
 Used to be Market Maker.
+I didn't catch all what they mention.

 ### A client makes an order...
 [(watch section)](https://class.coursera.org/compinvesting1-003/lecture/view?lecture_id=133)